Jakes Gerwel: Educational philosophy and achievements

 Gerwel worked to redress the issues Black South African students faced in gaining access to tertiary education.
 He was particularly critical of the university admissions process and the misuse of financial resources.
 In his 1992 article “Persistent Problems at the Tertiary Level: Some Possible Solutions Developing at the University of the Western Cape”, Gerwel insisted that the matric symbol a student received on their matric exam was an indication of their ability to work hard and overcome disadvantages and therefore should have been a larger factor in predicting a student’s future performance at university.
 Aware of the impact that one’s upbringing and discrepancies in education have on a person, Gerwel was not arguing the matric symbol should be an absolute measure, but rather a relative measure.
 Gerwel also posited solutions to deal with the financial hardships that UWC was facing.
 At the time the article was written in 1988, the University of the Western Cape’s state subsidy had been slashed by 52% and the Department of Education had paused its allocation of bursaries to incoming African students.
 7,866 of the 10,592 students attending UWC received financial assistance from either the UWC Bursary Committee, the state, or the private sector, placing immense strain on the university’s finances.
 Gerwel suggested that the university move away from bursaries and embrace forms of financial assistance that involve the employment of students.
 He vouched for the creation of teaching assistantships that reduced a student’s tuition fees in exchange for their labor, as well as the creation of a Small Business Institute that allowed students to establish enterprises on a profit sharing business between the founders and the university.

 During his time at the University of the Western Cape, Gerwel catalyzed its shift away from the apartheid educational paradigm.
 In his 1987 inaugural address as Vice-Chancellor of the UWC, Gerwel famously advocated for the university to declare, “the democratic movement as the dominant ideological orientation describing our operative context.”
 He argued that the UWC could represent the radical Left in an educational sphere that was dominated by Afrikaner nationalism and anglophone liberalism.
 Though Gerwel supported the idea of the UWC subscribing to a Leftist ideological orientation, he assured students that the university was committed to scholarly discourse and research.

 Legacy

-In 2015 Vanguard Drive, a major road running from Cape Town's southern suburbs to the Cape Flats (the M7 road), was renamed in Jakes Gerwel's honour.
+In January 2015 Vanguard Drive (the M7 road), a major road running from Cape Town's northern suburbs to the Cape Flats, was renamed in Jakes Gerwel's honour.

 Jakes Gerwel Technical School in Bonnievale, Western Cape is named in after him.